ag-grid/react-data-grid/podcast-player/README.md

 Because of the way I wrote my `PodcastGrid` component, I have to mock out `fetch` requests when testing the component.

 Writing test code is a good way to identify architecture decisions in your code which may not be optimal.

-If a component is hard to automate in a `test` function, then it may be time to rewrite it.
+**If a component is hard to automate in a `test` function, then it may be time to rewrite it.**

-But... ideally write a `test` function to cover the functionality first, then when you amend the code, you have a something that checks if you made any errors during the refactoring.
+But... ideally write a `test` function to cover the functionality first, then when you amend the code, you have a something that checks if you made any errors during any refactoring.